 If you answered "no" or "I don't know" to any of these questions, then you could benefit from the services of a financial planner.

 Q. What is the cost for a financial plan?

-Our hourly rates are $200/hour and depend on the scope of the work performed.
+Our fees are based on a $200 per hour rate and depend on the scope of the work performed.
 An Everyday Steward advisor will provide a quote based on the number of hours we estimate it will take to do your plan.
 You are charged only the fee quoted even if the plan requires more hours than originally estimated.

 Below is an overview of how much time is typically required for a financial plan: